outsmartly/outsmartly/documentation/getting-started.md

 2. Enter the following code to the index file.

    a.
 Add the `// @outsmartly` comment before the `Home` function
    b.
-On the bottom of the file write a server-side function and return the prop with the headline value of `Welcome Humans`
+On the bottom of the file write a server-side function and return the prop with the headline value of `Welcome Humans`.

    ```jsx
    import { useState } from "react";